.History of how far we’ve improved in travel.

 Image of professionalism, concern and consistency to the pupil

 The resulting peace of mind and reassurance is unimaginable.
 It takes only a few seconds to fill out with over 60 box markings.
-Its use is undisputable in giving the image of professionalism, concern and consistency to the pupil as it helps in understanding the tasks much easily and quickly.
-But the book not only concerns itself with a teacher to pupil interaction rather it also works the other way around as it provides the student the most important part of value to your lessons.
+Its use is undisputable in giving the image of professionalism, concern and consistency to the pupil.
+It helps in understanding the tasks much easily and quickly.
+The book not only concerns itself with a teacher to pupil interaction.
+It also works the other way around as it provides the student the most important part of value to your lessons.
 The feedback at the end!

 It reassures the student about their improvement

-This may only be a little addition to the book in terms of the pages it consumes but the impact punch that it provides is a massive one.
+This may only be a little addition to the book in terms of the pages it consumes.
+However the impact punch that it provides is a massive one.
 It reassures the student about their improvement in all aspects.
 In short, the student can actually see themselves improving.
-It also helps the student to build confidence in his or her skill set but it also enhances the student’s faith in the potential and ability of the instructor.
+It also helps the student to build confidence in his or her skill set.
+This further enhances the student’s faith in the potential and ability of the instructor.

-At the start of the lesson, the instructor and student can go over the last lessons, (whether that lesson was a day ago or a month ago) because of the daily log that can be filled during each lesson, see what was done and what is to be done.
-Because of this, nothing left to memory as it relieves the instructor of having to remember so much of so many students and also give the student a chance to glance back at old lectures should they be needed any time in the future.
+At the start of the lesson, the instructor and student can go over the last lessons. (whether that lesson was a day ago or a month ago).
+Because of this, nothing left to memory as it relieves the instructor of having to remember so much.
+It also gives the student a chance to glance back at old lessons should they be needed any time in the future.

 Driving theory test and practical test records

 How often it is that students and instructor need to record tests and amendments to test booking and dates?
-This book makes that easy to see and record.
+The Driving Instructors Progress Reports for Professionals makes that easy to see and record.
 It has beautifully laid out sections just for that!

 ‘The Professional Driving Instructors Progress Reports’ gives a perfect way of keeping track of the student’s general information and their lesson progress from their very first lesson until they pass their test!
 This would help the instructor to point out the areas of strengths of each student as well as helping him in finding out the grey areas associated with any particular student.
 More emphasis can be given in that region to allow the student to flourish even more.

-The instructor will record the student’s progress during the course of the lessons in a quick and easy manner and the student can acknowledge their improvement.
+The instructor will record the student’s progress during the course of the lessons in a quick and easy manner.
+The student can acknowledge their improvement.
 The student will be made aware of what they are capable of, what they are working on and what needs to be done before the big day.

 As mentioned earlier, the recording is divided into several portions and parts.
 Let’s take a look at those very portions.
 The book can generally be divided into the following portions: